microchip-pic-avr-examples/atmega4809-adc-basics-mplab/README.md

 3. Connect the ATmega4809 Xplained Pro to the computer with a micro USB cable.
 4. Make sure the kit is selected as the tool to be programmed under project settings.
 5. Press the **Make and Program** button to program the device.
-6. Open the desired terminal application or Data visualizer and access the serial port associated with the Xplained Pro.
+6. Open the desired terminal application or Data Visualizer and access the serial port associated with the Xplained Pro.
   <br><img src="images/data_visualizer.png" width="600">

 The [AN2573](https://www.microchip.com/en-us/application-notes/an2573) application note shows how to adjust the voltage level of the ADC input port, and the corresponding approximated value will be displayed via UART using the Data Visualizer.

 ## Conclusion

-We have here shown how to setup and get started with the ADC basics project.
+We have here shown how to set up and get started with the ADC basics project.
 For further information about this example and the functionality of the ADC, refer to the [AN2573](https://www.microchip.com/en-us/application-notes/an2573) application note.